100 vba great tips

 - Avoid Using Select or Activate: Instead of using

-to work with ranges or worksheets, directly reference the objects to improve code efficiency and readability.
+SelectorActivateto work with ranges or worksheets, directly reference the objects to improve code efficiency and readability.

 ' Bad practice